 The Organization for Economic Co-operation and Development (OECD) plays a big role in supporting migration and integration for many countries.
-Unlike the EU, the OECD does not set guidelines or policies for migration and integration, instead, they conduct an in-depth analysis of international migration flows, integration policies and situations, and support member countries to initiate evidence-based policies.
-Their general focus is more on economic growth and expansion in the OECD countries and therefore, their analysis and report on migration are related to labor market integration and economic impact.
+Unlike the EU, the OECD does not set guidelines or policies for migration and integration.
+Instead, they conduct an in-depth analysis of international migration flows, integration policies and situations, and support member countries to initiate evidence-based policies.
+Their general focus is more on economic growth and expansion in the OECD countries and therefore, their analysis and report on migration are mostly related to labor market integration and economic impact.

 As we can see, the OECD measures and monitors migration mainly but not exclusively from economic aspects, and help each country to integrate migrants for their sustainable economic growth.